min2ha/ukwa-site/content/target/56236/index.en.md

   "start_date": "2017-08-18T09:00:00Z"
 }

-# Academic Book of the Future BOOC (Books as Open Online Content)

 Published by the Academic Book of the Future; this project published a rather unconventional book (BOOC) with the UCL Press - https://ucldigitalpress.co.uk/BOOC